PatternsTechGit/PT_ChartJS_DataVisualization/README.md

 ### **About this exercise**
 In this exercise we will
 - Integrate chart JS in Angular
-- Creating ChartJS component
+- Creating and Giving Styling to the Card
-- Adding data on the API
-- Populating 12 Months data on ChartJS graph
+- Adding and Styling data in form of graph

 ***Note: Clone *Before* folder to start this lab**